 Elevation: 11,913 ft

-Climbing information for this 11er peak is found on pages 245 and 246.
+Climbing and access information for this peak is on Pages 245-246 of the book.
 Use this link to Pat McGrane’s Wildhorse Classics Guide for information on the technical routes on this peak.

 This twin-summitted peak is found on the main Pioneer Mountain crest and is most often climbed from the west.
 Further down this page, you will find Ray Brooks’ description of a 1971 ascent from the Wildhorse drainage to Florians Nudl and then to the summit of Goat Mountain.
 USGS Phi Kappa Mountain

 Goat Peak from Wildhorse Canyon by Ray Brooks

 I have dug out my old journals and found my memories of climbing Goat Peak in 1971.
 On July 6, 1971, Harry Bowron, Art Troutner and I hiked up the right fork of Wildhorse Canyon for about 3 miles and camped at a large meadow that was still mostly covered with snow from a large avalanche.
 We had the brand-new USGS topo of the area and some knowledge of the mountains from a Decker Flat Climbing & Frisbee Club 4th of July party and outing to the same area a year earlier.